Nsustain/nsustain.com/.github/CONTRIBUTING.md

 # 1. Naming Conventions

-Folder names and file names should use hyphens (-) as word seperators.
-For example, we prefer `docker-images` to `Docker_Images`.
-Hypens (-) are preferred over
-underscores (_) because Google SEO treats hypens as word-seperators, but not underscores.
-However, this convention can be overriden by language-specfic conventions.
+It is recommended to use hyphens (-) as word separators in folder names and file names, rather than underscores (_).
+For example, we prefer using "docker-images" rather than "Docker_Images."
+This is because Google SEO treats hyphens as word separators, but not underscores.
+However, this convention may be overridden by language-specific conventions.

 <br>